dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

 2. Aggregate References
-    But aggregates should only enforce consistency over it's simple types, complex types that are in turn aggregates as well can enforce consistency themselves.
+    But aggregates should only enforce consistency over it's simple types, complex types that are in turn aggregates as well should enforce consistency themselves.
     A much better design in this case is just to store a `reference` to another aggregate.